Fragtality/PilotsDeck/README.md

 #### Font Settings
 For Actions which show Text, the used Font can be customized.<br/>
 The default Behavior is to Inherit the Font Style from the Buttons Title Settings.
 Whatever you set there in Font, Size, Style is applied to the Text of that Button (all but Alignment and Show/Hide).<br/>
 *BUT, there is a caveat in the StreamDeck API.* The Font Style (Regular, Bold, Italic) is transmitted as *localized* Text.
 I have put in the Strings for German and English.
-You can alter the [Application Settings](README.md#applicaton-settings) to customize them or add your language.
+You can alter the [Plugin Settings](README.md#plugin-settings) to customize them or add your language.
 If you let me know which Strings are working for which Language, I can add that to the Plugin.<br/>
 If you care at all to inherit the Font: Since the Plugin reads *all* installed Fonts on your System (in Contrast to StreamDeck), you can use nearly any fancy Font you like.
 The Font Style there is based on the (international) System API, so this StreamDeck caveat does not have an effect on the custom Font Settings.
 <br/><br/>
 ### Display Value